This information is provided in edited form as a quick reference and is

 The Highway Patrol Retirement System (HPRS) is a defined benefit plan that provides pension benefits to retirees from the Ohio State Highway Patrol and their survivors.
 The plan operates on contributions from the members during active service, from the Highway Patrol, and from investment income.
 Benefit levels are determined by statute (ORC Chapter 5505) and administered by the HPRS Board of Trustees.

-- A final average salary is derived from the average of the highest three years of salary.
-FAS will be based on the highest five years of salary if you retire or enter DROP on or after January 1, 2015.
+Final Average Salary (FAS) - A final average salary is derived from the average of the highest five years of salary.
 The FAS represents the base amount upon which the pension is calculated.
 The FAS includes hazardous duty, shift differential, longevity and professional achievement supplements, but does not include overtime, report back time and repayment of accumulated leave time.

 Your pension is calculated using these three components.
 While your retirement application is being processed, HPRS will confirm your service credit, and the exact service credit number will be used to calculate your PF.
 HPRS will then confirm your salary, calculate your FAS and apply the PF to your FAS.